-Mint is a popular budgeting app that regularly finds itself on Best Budgeting lists.
+Mint is a popular budgeting app that regularly finds itself on best budgeting lists.
 With over 25 million users, Mint helps take away the headaches associated with budgeting and tracking your finances.

 It’s such an attractive option because it’s free and easy to use.
 Mint is a cloud-based service, meaning you can access it through a mobile app on your phone or online via a web browser.

-You can link up your bank, investment, and retirement accounts that will automatically sync up every time you log in.
+You can link up your bank, investment, and retirement accounts which will automatically sync up every time you log in.
 From there, you can create a budget and keep track of your daily transactions within default or customizable categories.